ecjonas/ufca_idf/README.txt

     you make changes.
 This requires GNU make (gmake)

   * To install the PyFpdf library, follow the following steps:
-    1 - Run the command prompt (cmd) as administrator; 2 - Follow go to the QGIS python37 folder using the cd 'C:Program FilesQGIS 3.10appsPython37';
+    1 - Run the OSGeo4W Shell as administrator;
+    2 - Go to python39 folder and then QGIS Scripts using 'cd' command;
-    3 - enter python code.exe -m pip install fpdf
+    3 - enter code python.exe -m pip install fpdf

 For more information, see the PyQGIS Developer Cookbook at: http://www.qgis.org/pyqgis-cookbook/index.html